 Students in the thesis option may take no more than one HIS 6905 Directed Independent Study or HIS 6946 Internship in History course.
 Directed Independent Studies, Internships, and courses taken outside the department will not substitute for the Readings courses or the Research Seminars.

-Students who choose the thesis option in US history must take:
+Students who choose the thesis option must take:

 Admission to the thesis track/approval of the Prospectus:

 Students interested in writing a thesis should begin in their first year to discuss thesis possibilities with the history faculty member with whom the student hopes to work.
 The faculty member may impose any language or methodology prerequisites deemed necessary before acceptance of the thesis proposal.
 Admission to the thesis track is formally complete when the student has prepared a prospectus, and the prospectus has been approved by the thesis advisor and the other two members of the committee.
 The prospectus should contain a clear exposition of the working hypothesis, the approach and materials the student intends to use, and some indication of the significance of the work.
 Approval is indicated by the committee members' signatures on the cover sheet of the prospectus, which must include the student's name, the tentative title of the thesis, and the statement "This prospectus has been approved by the advisor and committee members whose signatures appear below."
 The original goes to the graduate coordinator, with copies to the student and the thesis committee members.

 At least three graduate faculty members, at least two of them historians, shall serve on the thesis committee.
 The thesis advisor, always a historian, will be selected by the student at the time the student chooses the thesis option.
 Other committee members will be chosen by the student in consultation with the thesis advisor.